 You know the drill.
 Every year, the holiday season comes and goes, somehow more hectic and commercialized than the last.
 Just when we thought it couldn’t get busier or more materialistic, it does.
 Each year out-competing the last.
 Despite our greatest efforts to remain grateful and connected to the God who provides, we too fall prey to the demands of the season.
-If we’re honest, many of us experience a blue Christmas season and find ourselves let down or even depressed in the new year as the festivities draw to a close.
+If we’re honest, many of us experience the holiday blues and find ourselves let down or even depressed in the new year as the festivities draw to a close.

 So, why is it that so many of us begin the year with a case of the blues?
 Though the possibilities are many, here are a few of the more common reasons.

 - The holidays may have had unmet expectations